 The development of sociological theory from the 19th century to the present.
-Consideration is given to major theoretical perspectives, such as functionalism, evolutionism, conflict, and interactionism.
+Consideration is given to major theoretical perspectives, such as functionalism, conflict, interactionism, and post modernism.

 4050.
 Sociology of Deviance (3).
 Pr., SOCI 2000, junior or senior standing.

 An examination of behavioral and non behavioral forms of norm violations from theoretical, methodological, and evidentiary sources.
 Substance abuse, mental and physical illness, sexual deviations, suicide, violence, and societal reactions to forms of deviance are examined.